linode/docs/docs/websites/nginx/self-hosted-rss-reader-with-ttrss-and-nginx.md

 If you need to customize your installation configuration further (for example, if you have an SMTP server that you wish to use in conjunction with Tiny Tiny RSS to email you with feed news), you should do so by editing `config.php` now.

-Before using Tiny Tiny RSS, a few directory permissions must be changed so that they can be written to by the web server.
+Before using Tiny Tiny RSS, a few directory permissions must be changed so the webserver can write to them.
-Change the following directories' group and mode in order to allow the application to write to them:
+We'll change only the necessary directories that require additional permissions:

     cd /var/www/html
     sudo chgrp -R apache cache lock feed-icons sudo chmod -R g+w cache lock feed-icons

 { .note }
-> On CentOS 7, SELinux is enabled by default.
-In order to properly set access controls for these directories with SELinux in enforcing mode, the following command must be used:
+> The following command must be used to permit the webserver to write to these directories on CentOS 7, where SELinux is enabled by default.
+> If SELinux has been disabled (check the output of the `sestatus` command if unsure), this step is not necessary.

     sudo chcon -R unconfined_u:object_r:httpd_sys_rw_content_t:s0 cache feed-icons lock